green-coding-solutions/documentation/content/en/docs/measuring/best-practices.md

 One very important note, that serves as a general rule for all usage of the Green Metrics Tool:

-All energy measurements and / or benchmarks on a normal operating system are by nature error prone and uncomparable.
+All energy measurements and / or benchmarks on a normal operating system are by nature error prone and uncomparable with different systems.
 Please never compare our values with values on your system.
 Measurements of software can only ever be compared on the exact same system.

 Also measurements should never be seen as ground truth, but only as indicator of the order of magnitude.

 Our system is designed to raise awareness and educate about the software energy use in typical off-the-shelf systems.

-This reduces its accuary and reproducability, but increases the generality.
+This reduces its accuracy and reproducibility, but increases its general applicability.

 The result is that you get an idea of the order of magnitude the energy consumption is in, but does typically not allow you to make comparisons on exact numbers.